Configuration Parameters

 Allowed values:

 Allow—request the server certificate.
-If the certificate is not provided, the session will continue in its normal way.
-If the server certificate is provided but cannot be scanned (it is impossible to find the corresponding root certificate), the certificate will be ignored and the session keeps running in its normal way;
+If the certificate is not provided, the session will continue normally.
+If the server certificate is provided but cannot be scanned (it is impossible to find the corresponding root certificate), the certificate will be ignored and the session will be running normally;

 Try—request the server certificate.
-If the certificate is not provided, the will continue in its normal way.
-If the server certificate is provided but cannot be checked (it is impossible to find the corresponding root certificate), the session will be terminated;
+If the certificate is not provided, the session will continue normally.
+If the server certificate is provided but cannot be verified (it is impossible to find the corresponding root certificate), the session will be terminated;

 Yes—request the server certificate.
-If the certificate is not provided or cannot be scanned (it is impossible to find the corresponding root certificate), the session is terminated.
+If the certificate is not provided or cannot be verified (it is impossible to find the corresponding root certificate), the session will be terminated.

 For LDAP data sources this certificate verification mode influences the way the URL is processed when the ldaps:// scheme or the StartTLS extension is used; and for AD data sources it will influence connections to the server, if UseSSL=Yes has been specified in the corresponding section (see below).